Reading time: 27 minutes

-- India needs 30 million+ skilled workers by 2030 across tech, health, and energy sectors.
+- India needs 30 million+ skilled workers by 2030 across tech, health, and energy.

 - AI, data, and cybersecurity are the fastest-growing tech careers with the highest starting salaries.